Flights to Blenheim, Marlborough

 Flying with Air New Zealand

-- The only non-stop service from Taiwan to New Zealand and up to 5 flights weekly, connecting you to 20 New Zealand domestic destinations.
+- The only non-stop service from Taiwan to New Zealand, connecting you to 20 New Zealand domestic destinations.

 - Fly in comfort on our 787-9 Dreamliner aircrafts with 3 cabins to choose from.